Nabbit: Critical reception

 Nabbit continued to be scrutinized following his appearance in Wonder.
 Writing for Polygon, Ana Diaz stated that she liked Nabbit's characterization as a "pesky little thief" compared to Mario's hero role and believed he was a good addition to the game as way to reach out a wide range of players.
-However, she added that she felt cheated playing as him due to his inability to interact with enemies and power-ups, noting he didn't represent the traditional Mario experience.
+However, she added that she felt cheated playing as him due to his inability to interact with enemies and power-ups, noting he did not represent the traditional Mario experience.
 Ranking the playable characters in Wonder, Jason Faulkner from GameRevolution placed him in the bottom tier for being the least fun to play, describing him as insufferable and "the worst character in the Mario universe."
 Many fans voiced their frustrations with Nabbit's abilities upon the release of the game, with some describing him and the Yoshis as "forced easy mode".
 Additionally, fans of the character expressed disappointment in his inability to use the game's new power-ups, wishing instead for the character's "easy mode" abilities to be togglable or to even give the character a "hard mode" option.
 Conversely, parents praised the easy mode characters, stating that they could use the characters to help guide their children.
 Countering this point, Ollie Reynolds from Nintendo Life echoed the sentiment that all characters should have difficulty settings instead of singling out specific characters, adding that he believes no child would want to play as Nabbit over characters such as Mario, Luigi, and Princess Peach.

 Critics have also commented on Nabbit's other appearances in the Mario franchise.
 In his review of New Super Mario Bros.
 U, VentureBeats Rus McLaughlin praised Nabbit's chase sections, describing it as his favourite side mode of the main campaign.
 Upon the announcement of Nabbit's playable appearance in Dr. Mario World, James Jones of Nintendo World Report critiqued his inclusion, jokingly questioning if he would "steal your organs".
 Jones lamented how he considered Nabbit to be a "non-character" and instead "an affliction", insisting that the use of his original render instead of making a new one was evidence of Nintendo's lack of thought for Nabbit.
-Writing for TheGamer, Eric Switzer similarly wrote how he didn't believe Nabbit to be a real character, convinced he was more of a fake character like Graggle Simpson.
-Switzer further noted that Nabbit didn't conform to the Mario franchise's character design philosophy, feeling that his "perfect round eyes with no iris and no reflection" compared to the Mario cast's oval-shaped eyes with reflection made him appear more like a Funko Pop.
+Writing for TheGamer, Eric Switzer similarly wrote how he did not believe Nabbit to be a real character, convinced he was more of a fake character like Graggle Simpson.
+Switzer further noted that Nabbit did not conform to the Mario franchise's character design philosophy, feeling that his "perfect round eyes with no iris and no reflection" compared to the Mario cast's oval-shaped eyes with reflection made him appear more like a Funko Pop.